ychunhui/refarch-cognitive-analytics/docs/persist/chattranscripts.md

 ```

 ## Implement service Client
 The code is in the `server/routes/features/persist.js`.
 The method is using Cloudant API module, and the conversation response.
-The code is using the persistId and revId of cloudant response to modify the watson conversation context with those two variables so a unique document is created for all interaction, and the document is updated at each interaction.
+The code is using the persistId and revId of cloudant response to modify the Watson Assistant context with those two variables so a unique document is created for all interaction, and the document is updated at each interaction.
 ```javascript
 saveConversation : function(config,conv,next){
   var cloudant = require('cloudant')(config.dbCredentials.url);